Our School Vision:

-At St Helen's, we provide a bespoke technology curriculum, allowing the children to explore the skills and knowledge needed in the process of designing and making.
-The national curriculum outlines Design and Technology as, “an inspiring, rigorous and practical subject.
+Through our curriculum, we provide accessible opportunties for all children to explore the skills and knowledge needed to be a designer.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.”

 Pupils learn through exploration of past and present designers, innovation technology and craft-makers and are able to develop an understanding of how products in our daily life have developed to what we know now.
 Throughout lessons, students learn to become curious creators able to think outside the box and produce high quality designs.